aelrou/HyperV_Export/README.md

  - The 7-Zip thread count: `"-mmt7"` uses 7 CPU cores. `"-mmt4"` uses 4 cores or 50% of an 8-core CPU.
  - The 7-Zip encryption password (keep the double "" quotation marks): `""123456789ABCDEFGHijKLMNoPQRSTUVWXYZ""`

-With minor modification this script will do live exports which are supported on Server 2012 **R2**, Server 2016, and Server 2019.
+Live exports which are supported on Server 2012 **R2**, Server 2016, Server 2019, and Server 2022